jeffsp/SPOC/README.md

 - [ ] spoc\_tool
   - [ ] Show progress
   - [ ] Set random seed
-  - [ ] Rewrite tool so that all I/O streams when possible
+  - [X] Rewrite apps so that all I/O streams when possible
   - [X] Commands executed in the order in which they appear on command line
   - [X] Only allow one command at a time, multiple commands can be executed using pipes